shenfeng/mustache.clj/README.md

 ### Generate functions from classpath resources

-`gen-tmpls-from-resources` just like mktmpls-from-folder, except find templates files from classpath
+`gen-tmpls-from-resources` just like gen-tmpls-from-folder, except find templates files from classpath

 ### Transform template data before apply it to the template